-- 1> START/STOP when pressed after the power cord is unplugged, this red button will cause the Bloodhound to power down. - 2> RED any red button will cause the Bloodhound to "back-out" of any pending menu operation and go back to normal operation.

-- 3> MUTE/ENTER use to choose the selection shown.
-Pressing when no selection is shown cycles among MUTE 600 (seconds) / ALARM OFF / ALARM ON, as shown in the lower right of the display.
-This button does not actually turn off the alarms, but just mutes the sounder. - 4> UP press at the same time as DOWN to display the menu.
-Then use to move up in the menu list. - 5> DOWN press at the same time as UP to display the menu.
+- 1. START/STOP when pressed after the power cord is unplugged, this red button will cause the Bloodhound to power down.
+Also used to exit menu or knob operations. - 2.
+RED any red button will cause the Bloodhound to "back-out" of any pending menu operation and go back to normal operation. - 3.
+MUTE/ENTER used to choose the selection shown.
+Pressing when no selection is shown toggles between 3 Mute modes, MUTE 600 (seconds) / Audible ALARM OFF / Audible ALARM ON, as shown in the lower right of the display.
+This button does not actually turn off the alarm codes, but just mutes the sounder. - 4.
+UP press at the same time as DOWN to display the menu.
+Then use to move up in the menu list. - 5.
+DOWN press at the same time as UP to display the menu.
 Then use to move down in the menu list.